Art27e/forum/README.md

 ##### To delete a Docker image forever:
 > docker rmi YOUR-IMAGE-NAME

-Planning that work on the project will continue
+<p>I plan to continue working on the project.<br>
-The project will be updated and all changes will be written here or in a text file attached with project files.
+The project will be updated, and all changes will be documented either here or in a text file included with the project files.</p>